Mercedes Moné: New Japan Pro-Wrestling / World Wonder Ring Stardom (2023–present)

-All Elite Wrestling / Ring of Honor (2024–present)
+All Elite Wrestling (2024–present)

+Longest-reigning TBS Champion (2024–2025)

 In her first match in AEW, Moné captured the AEW TBS Championship from Willow Nightingale.
 35 days later, she defeated Stephanie Vaquer to win the NJPW Strong Women's Championship.

 In August 2023, Moné made a cameo appearance as an audience member at the All Elite Wrestling (AEW) pay-per-view event All In.
 In February 2024, Fightful and Andrew Zarian of Mat Men Radio reported that Moné had signed with AEW the previous month.
 Moné officially debuted for AEW on March 13, 2024, on a special episode of Dynamite titled Big Business as a babyface, which took place at the TD Garden in her adopted hometown of Boston.
 At the end of the episode, Moné came to the ring to save Willow Nightingale from an attack by Julia Hart and Skye Blue.

 Within the span of 35 days, Moné made her in-ring debut at on May 26 at Double or Nothing, where she defeated Nightingale to win the AEW TBS Championship and later won the Strong Women's Championship from Stephanie Vaquer on June 30 at Forbidden Door, becoming a double champion in the process.
 Moné would spend the rest of 2024 retaining the TBS Championship against wrestlers like Britt Baker at All In (during which time she turned heel and introduced Kamille as her bodyguard, working with her until November), Hikaru Shida at All Out, and Kris Statlander twice at Full Gear and Worlds End.

+Moné in September 2025, showcasing nine of a total thirteen belts she held simultaneously that year.